ENSTABretagneRobotics/oculus_ros2/README.md

 cd oculus_driver
 git switch master # for development
 ```
 handle the git branch as you want.
-Please keep in mind you have to pull the reposetory yourself to keep up to date.
+Please keep in mind you have to pull the repository yourself to keep up to date.

-Create a build directory in the root of the reposetory :
+Create a build directory in the root of the repository :
 ```bash
 mkdir build && cd build
 ```